 Welcome to a new year of Grange Lecture Society.
 In October we will start our 117th year.
 Our new Ten Talks programme for 2025-2026 has a range of different subject areas and, we feel, a good appeal to a wide audience of all ages.
-We gather at 7pm for a 7.15pm prompt start.
-We are holding our membership fee at £46 again for the season (with entry on the night for one-off Talks at £10).

 Kind regards,